 Reveillark Control: 55%

-Go for the throat in any situation where you’re not sure.
+Go for the throat in any situation where we’re not sure.
 Sideboard in Dauntless Escort, Path to Exile, and Pithing Needle.
 My Green White Tokens always win if I get their health to single digits before turn 5.

 Doran Rock / Dark Bant: 40%